Hi. Welcome to my website.

 One of my principal tenants has always been to do the work.
 Primary research over reading reports.
 Building my own models instead of relying on others.
 To me, this is the only way to truly understand and have differentiated and substantiated opinions.
 Whether it is working in growth or any other domain, being able to manage and understand the underlying data, as well as apply the right analytics and data science techniques, is a powerful source of value.

-My go-to programming language is Python for the vast majority of my use cases (data science, analytics, API’s, creating tools, etc.).
-I also write a lot of SQL and have experience with R, HTML/CSS, and whatever else is needed.
+My go-to programming language is Python for the vast majority of my use cases (data science, analytics, data engineering, prototyping, feature development, etc.).
+I also write a lot of SQL and have experience with JS/TS, R, HTML/CSS, and am quick to learn whatever else is needed.

 Until recently, I’ve never thought of myself as a programmer.
 But after reflection, coding has been one of my superpowers my entire career.